 Topping with a whipped cream sweetened with stevia is one keto-friendly way to enjoy a hot chocolate this time of year, but it melts quickly in the heat.
 Marshmallows, though are really the way to go as it slowly dissolves into this lovely topping.
 Try this easy keto marshmallow recipe so you too can enjoy this treat.

 Not limited to winter, you can create your own keto s’mores using keto graham crackers and dark chocolate.

 The Easiest Keto Marshmallows

 - silicon 9 x 9 pan

 - 3 tbsp. gelatin powder

 - 1 cup xylitol

 - If you have a silicone square pan, you will get the best results.
 Otherwise, line a metal pan with tin foil, then set aside.

 - Pour the 1/2 cup of cold water into your stand mixer bowl, or a large glass bowl.
-The mashmellow mixture be at least 8 cups at the end. will ) into your stand mixer's bowl or a large glass bowl.
+The mashmellow mixture will be at least 8 cups at the end.
 Sprinkle the gelatin in, mix thoroughly with a fork, and allow to bloom for 10 minutes.